JFPinto1306/SolarSystemASCI/ReadMe.txt

 /*
 Thought organizer:
-1 - determine the formula to compute each planets elipse (including semi-major-axis, period and eccentricity) -> check;
+[Done] 1 - Determine the formula to compute each planets elipse (including semi-major-axis, period and eccentricity);
-2 - find perihelion date to find the step 0 -> check;
+[Done] 2 - Find perihelion date to find the step 0;
-3 - Find step 0 x,y coordinates -> need newton-raphson method to solve for eccentric anomaly;
+[Done] 3 - Find step 0 x,y coordinates (simplified approach for eccentricty anomaly);
-4 - create function to determine planet x,y position based on time difference vs perihelion */
+4 - Create function to determine planet x,y position based on time difference vs perihelion -> Function done pending date diff;
+5 - Export planet coordinates to other file;
+6 - ASCII representation of the grid;
+*/
 ​